 10pm Arrive at your luxury hotel

-Splash out on a night in one of Tokyo’s most luxurious hotels, offering breath-taking views of the city and exceptional service.
+Splash out on a night in one of Tokyo’s most luxurious hotels, offering breathtaking views of the city and exceptional service.
 Set in the flashy district of Marunouchi, Palace Hotel Tokyo overlooks the Imperial Palace Gardens, perfect for the next day of exploration.
+To arrive at the hotel and get around the city in comfort and style, make sure you get a professional Tokyo limousine service so that you can conveniently plan your travel and meet your schedule in the world’s largest metropolis.

 The Next Day